by Joseph Heller

 Doc Daneeka, Yossarian's friend and flight surgeon, is marked by his complaining.
 His tagline is "you think you've got problems.
 Well I" blah blah blah.
 His so-called problems are pretty tame compared to those faced by the enlisted men.
 All he worries about is his temperature – which is the same all the time – and logging his flight hours, which Yossarian helps him fake.
 Despite Yossarian's generosity to his friend, Doc Daneeka never reciprocates.
 This seems to be a recurring theme, doesn't it?
 Because Doc Daneeka fears flying, Yossarian logs him as completing flying hours when he's really not.
 However, Doc Daneeka never even considers taking Yossarian off active duty to repay him.
 In fact, he straight up refuses Yossarian and tells him that Catch-22 makes it impossible.
 Doc Daneeka is something of an ingrate.

-One thing Doc Daneeka has going for him, however, is his sense of duty.
+One thing Doc Daneeka does have going for him is his sense of duty.
 During sieges, he performs admirably, tending with care to the wounded.
-During Milo's bombing of Pianosa.
-He does not flee.
+During Milo's bombing of Pianosa, he doesn't flee.
 Instead, he stays on the dangerous grounds to care for the men.
 But he's not just a selfless angel.
 Like many other characters in Catch-22, he is partly motivated by fear.
 In every man's wounds, he sees an omen of his own death.
-This may be why he is so bent on healing others – it's a misguided belief that he is really saving himself.
-It is also implied that the Doc thinks Milo is wrong for bombing his own base.
+This may be why he is so bent on healing others – it's a misguided belief that he's really saving himself.
+It's also implied that the Doc thinks Milo is wrong for bombing his own base.
 He mutters seditious things about him until he is bribed into silence by Milo's gift of a garden chair.

 So to make a long story less long, although Doc Daneeka performs his duty, his goodness is quickly negated by his greed and laziness.